satyarth12/python-microservice/main/Readme.md

 ```
 - Commands listed below are for:
     - accessing the docker shell
-    - Checking the commands available for 'db', flask's app name in manager.py file.
+    - Checking the commands available for, database name, manually written, 'db' in manager.py file.
     - Initializing db connection with mysql
     - Create the migrations folder for the models in main.py
     - Migrating/Upgrading the model's schema to mysql's table